-Here are some of the things that you should never do at your TA interview.
+Here are some of the things that you should never do at a TA interview.

-Some candidates are under the misapprehension that being critical about their current post will make them appear more eager for the position that they have applied for, but in fact the only impression it gives is of disloyalty to their employer.
+Some candidates are under the misapprehension that being critical about their current post will make them appear more eager for the position that they have applied for, but in fact, the only impression it gives is disloyalty to their employer.

 No school wants someone on staff who will publicly denigrate their staff, practices or policies, especially to others within the industry.

 2. Don’t dress inappropriately